WANdisco/wandisco-documentation-ldm/docs/command-reference.md

 #### Mandatory Parameters

 :::info
-The Azure hive agent requires a ADLS Gen2 storage account and container name, this is only for the purposes of generating the correct location for the database.
-The container will not be accessed by the Hive agent and no data will be written to the container.
+The Azure hive agent requires a ADLS Gen2 storage account and container name, this is only for the purposes of generating the correct location for the metadata.
+The container will not be accessed by the agent and no data will be written to the container.
 :::

 * **`--db-server-name`** The Azure SQL database server name.
 Only the name given to the server is required, the `.database.windows.net` suffix should be omitted.